 Your employer may also offer you modified work or alternative work.
 Modified work is your old job with changes to the tasks and duties that comply with your work restrictions.
 Alternative work is a new job within the same company, which you can perform while you are under work conditions.

 You may have the option to accept or refuse an offer of modified work or alternative work from your employer.
 However, your refusal to return to work may affect eligibility for government benefits.
-An attorney can work with you to find a solution that supports your health and well-being.
+An workers compensation lawyer can work with you to find a solution that supports your health and well-being.

 Should I Get Legal Help?